abiksingh/BChallenge-2/README.md

-# BITGRIP Job Application Project
+# Job Application Project

 Hey {REPLACE_ME} 😊

-thank you for your application for the position as a frontend developer at BITGRIP.
+thank you for your application for the position as a frontend developer at .
 The frontend team builds modern, performant and accessible websites and web applications with the JavaScript library [React](https://reactjs.org/).

 **We want you to implement a small project.
 This task should take approx. two hours: Create a web application, which informs about past SpaceX launches.**